AgalmicVentures/Environment/README.md

 with the `Prepend.py` script (see below).

 ### Playbooks (`playbooks/`)
-Ansible playbooks for configuring development environments on both desktops and servers.
+Ansible playbooks for configuring development and production environments, including security hardening and standard installations of common services.

 ### Scripts (`scripts/`)
 Python and shell scripts for automating common development and operations